yjlim-larr/Reinforcement_learning/Policy_gradient/DDPG/README.md

 ___
 ### Algorithm
 It is impossible to directly apply continuous action space to Q-learning.
 So we use DPG and actor critic approach.
-Critic: approximated Q-function.
+**Critic**: approximated Q-function.
-Actor: target policy function.
+**Actor**: target policy function.
 Critic is trained by bellman function, Actor is trained by J, chanin rule.
 (J = expected future discounted reward).
 In other words, Actor is trained by deterministic policy gradient, we can check that form and proof on DPG, and it is defined as,
 <p align="center"> <img src="./img/policygradient.png" alt="rewrite" width="60%" height="60%"/> </p>

+By DQN paper, for training Q network, it uses
+1) replay buffer: reduce dependecy between data.
+2) Q net has a tendency to diverge, so make target network and use soft update for updating parameter of actor and critic's paramters.